templedf/proposal/README.md

 * Discuss web frameworks for the site.
 * Refine the voting.
 * Talk more about the name of the project
-* Transfer source code, documentation and associated artifacts to the ASF.
+* Transfer source code, documentation, and associated artifacts to the ASF.
 * Draw a picture of the logo in black and white, apply a photoshop filter from early 2000
 * Grow the user and developer communities.
 * Design the initial website, including color and layout.